adarsh249/prettyjson/README.md

 To run this on your local machine, do:

 PREREQ: Have Node.js and npm installed.
 Do not have anything else running port 3000 3001.

-In a terminal,
+## In a terminal

 1. `git clone https://github.com/adarsh249/prettyjson`
 2. `cd prettyjson`